Jackson Regional Airport: McKellar Field

-McKellar–Sipes Regional Airport
+Jackson Regional Airport

 After the war, the airport reverted to the control of the city and county, and was expanded over the years with new facilities to accommodate the needs of Jackson and Madison County.
 Nearly all of the wartime buildings erected at the airport were torn down or moved, although four of the wartime hangars remain in use at the airport.
 A few of the streets from McKellar Field remain visible in aerial photography but other than some isolated concrete remaining, the station area has been totally removed.

 A military presence remains at the airport, with the Tennessee Army National Guard's 1/230th Air Cavalry Squadron having an extensive support facility at the airport, equipped with UH-60 Blackhawk helicopters.

 In the 1970s, the airport name was changed to McKellar–Sipes Regional Airport to honor Major Robert Ray "Buster" Sipes, a United States Air Force test pilot from Jackson, who was killed in 1969 when his RF-101 Voodoo jet fighter crashed after takeoff from RAF Upper Heyford, Oxfordshire, England.
 A plaque is located in the Church of St. Peter & St. Paul at Steeple Aston to honor his memory.
 Sipes is buried at the Shiloh National Military Park cemetery.

+The airport was renamed again in December, 2024 to Jackson Regional Airport as part of a marketing plan focused on improving the airport's visibility in its market area.